 Is it possible to have gout following a joint replacement?

 Gouty arthritis is a significant contributing factor to degenerative change in joints, leading to joint pain and often the need for joint replacement.
-Gout is a common crystal induced form of arthritis that creates significant degenerative change in the joint.
+Gout is a common crystal-induced form of arthritis that creates significant degenerative change in the joint.
 The frequency and duration of gout attacks is directly proportional to the rate of onset and severity of joint failure.

 Gout attacks are caused by the accumulation of uric acid in the blood.
 Uric acid combines with sodium to form monosodium urate.
 Monosodium urate is the end metabolite of purine, a common organic compound found in our diets.
-Monsodium urate is soluble in the blood at body temperature (37 degree Celsius) but precipitates our of the blood as a crystal at 35 degrees Celsius.
+Monsodium urate is soluble in the blood at body temperature (37 degrees Celsius) but precipitates out of the blood as a crystal at 35 degrees Celsius.
 (1,2,3) The great toe joint is the most common site of gout attacks for several reasons, most importantly it’s potential to be affected by external environmental temperatures.
 That explains why the classic clinical onset of gout is in the middle of the night.

 There are a host of local factors that may also contribute to the onset of a gout attack.
 Those local factors include pH, mechanical stress, cartilage damage, synovial and serum factors.
 (4) Studies have also found monosodium urate crystal antibodies that form following the initial attack that may mediate and contribute to the onset of future attacks.
 (5,6)

 Knowing that the great toe is the most common site of gout attacks, what kind of effect does surgery have on the great joint?
 And more specifically, is a gout attack possible in the great toe joint following joint replacement?
 Poorly treated cases of gout often result in great toe joint fusion or joint replacement.
 In these patients with gout, is a gout attack possible following surgery?